Sybil Venetia Taylor1

 Marguerite Silva was the daughter of John Silva.1 She married Reverend Frederick Leslie Courtenay, 16th Earl of Devon, son of Henry Reginald Courtenay, Lord Courtenay and Lady Evelyn Pepys, on 9 January 1907.1 She died on 4 May 1950.1

 Her married name became Courtenay.
-As a result of her marriage, Marguerite Silva was styled as Countess of Devon on 8 February 1935.
+After her marriage, Marguerite Silva was styled as Countess of Devon on 8 February 1935.

 Children of Marguerite Silva and Reverend Frederick Leslie Courtenay, 16th Earl of Devon